vegaprotocol/vega.xyz/src/pages/privacy.md

 ## Revisions to this Privacy Policy

-On this website, you can always view the latest version of our Privacy Policy and our Cookie Policy.
+On this website, you can always view the latest version of our Privacy Policy and our Cookies/Local Storage Policy.
 We may modify this Privacy Policy from time to time.
 If we make changes to this Privacy Policy, we will provide notice of such changes, such as by sending an email notification, providing notice through our website or updating the ‘Last updated’ date at the beginning of this Privacy Policy.
 The amended Privacy Policy will be effective immediately after the date it is posted.
 By continuing to access or use our website after the effective date, you confirm your acceptance of the revised Privacy Policy.
 If you do not agree to the revised Privacy Policy, you may not access or use this website.

-## Cookie Policy
+## Cookies/Local Storage Policy

-A cookie is a small file which asks permission to be placed on your computer’s hard drive.
-After you have agreed, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
-Cookies allow web applications to respond to you as an individual.
-The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
-The data is retained for 26 months.

-This website uses [Google Analytics](https://www.google.com/analytics/), a web analytics service provided by Google, Inc. (“**Google**”).

-We use Google Analytics to identify popular sections of our website.
-Use of Google Analytics in this way, enables us to adapt the content of our website more specifically to your needs and thereby improve what we can offer to you.

-Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
-Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
-Google will not associate your IP address with any other data held by Google.

-In particular Google Analytics tells us

-- your IP address (last 3 digits are masked);
-- the number of pages visited;
-- the time and duration of the visit;
-- your location;
-- the website you came from (if any);
-- the type of hardware you use (i.e. whether you are browsing from a desktop or a mobile device);
-- the software used (type of browser);
-- your general interaction with our website; and
-- your search history (if you decide to use the search bar at the top of our page).

-Cookie-related information is not used to identify you personally, and what is compiled is only aggregate data that tells us, for example, popular locations, but not that you live in a particular country or your precise location when you visited our website (this is because we have only half the information - we know the country the person is browsing from, but not the name of the person).
-In such an example Google will analyse the number of users for us, but the relevant cookies do not reveal their identities.

-By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
-Google Analytics, its purpose and function is further explained on the [Google Analytics website](https://www.google.com/analytics/).

-For more information about Google Analytics cookies, please see Google’s help pages and privacy policy: [Google’s Privacy Policy](http://www.google.com/intl/en/policies/privacy/) and [Google Analytics Help pages](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).
-For further information about the use of these cookies by Google [click here](https://support.google.com/analytics/answer/6004245).
+A cookie is a small file of letters and numbers that can be stored on your browser or the hard drive of your computer.
+Cookies contain information that can be transferred to your computer's hard drive.
+Local storage objects are sets of data that can be stored on your browser and/or hard drive by us.
+We use local storage objects to recognise you when you return to our website.
+It enables us to remember your preferences for:

+1. language; and
+2. light/dark mode.

+We do not use cookies or local storage objects for any other purpose.
+You may erase the local storage objects by deleting your browser's history.